slava-vishnyakov/playd/README.md

 Ever wanted to run a browser from CLI (command-line) and then command it from CLI?
 Or from LLM?

 Here's the Chrome automation tool using the Chrome DevTools Protocol (CDP) for CLI and LLMs to use.
+Kind of like "Browser Use" without MCP or extensions or puppeteer/playwright.

 [**Homepage**](https://slava-vishnyakov.github.io/playd/)